nikcleju/ESDM_Course/Projects/P2_MilkshakeMachine.md

 4. The cancel input button shall be debounced both ways, with a time duration of 0.25 seconds.

 4. Fault control:
-    - Before making anything, check if you have enough milk.
-If water is not enough for the beverage, signal via Status output
+    - Before making anything, check if you have enough milk (check the milk level sensor input).
+If available milk is not enough for the beverage, signal via Status output (NO_MILK)
     - If motor is activated but the speed sensor remains below 10 rpm for 2 seconds, the motor is broken.
 Signal this error via Status output
     - If pouring is activated but the milk level does not drop 200 ml in less than 5 seconds, the pouring is blocked.
 Signal this error via Status output
     - An error status remains set until the cancel button is pressed.
 Until then, no other operation is permitted.

-5. Use parameters from Matlab for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)